IgniteUI/help-topics/topics/02_Controls/Editors/05_igTextEditor/05_Migrating-to-the-new-igTextEditor.md

 removeListItemAt|Used to remove item from list at index.|This method is removed.
 You should manipulate your data object and rebind the UI component to the updated data for such a scenario. select|Used to select text in editor.
 Valid parameters: `sel0`, `sel1`, `val`|`sel0` is renamed to `start` and `sel1` is renamed to `end` to prevent exchanging the two parameters. setFocus|Used to set focus to editor with delay.
 If parameter was -1, then focus was set without delay.|It now supports only positive values for the delay and 0 is default that signifies that it is immediately given the focus. spin|Used to increment (positive delta) or decrement (negative delta) value in editor according to the parameter.|This method is replaced by two new methods: `spinUp` and `spinDown`.
 This method works only on the value and not with the dropdown navigation.
-For the latter you should use [selectListIndexUp:](#selectListIndexUp) or [selectListIndexDown:](#selectListIndexDown) method. text|Used to get or set text in editor.|This is replaced by a getter method `displayValue` that takes no parameters and returns a string with all the characters shown in the input. validate|Used to trigger validation of editor and show error message.
+For the latter you should use [selectListIndexUp](#selectListIndexUp) or [selectListIndexDown](#selectListIndexDown) method. text|Used to get or set text in editor.|This is replaced by a getter method `displayValue` that takes no parameters and returns a string with all the characters shown in the input. validate|Used to trigger validation of editor and show error message.
 It had a single parameter: `noLabel`|The parameter is renamed to `skipErrorMessage`. value|Used to get or set value in editor.|The parameter is renamed to `newValue` to better communicate what it does.